This is a prelude of sorts to the essay Entwined.

 Defeating Nature

 Just as a priest claims to speak to God, a rationalist claims to speak to nature.
-They won’t say they do, but it’s what they’re unwittingly asserting when assuming they can predict her.
+They won’t say they do, but it’s what they’re unwittingly asserting when they proclaim they can predict her; it means they believe they can control her.

 Secular religions (often known as cults) are the opiate of a certain kind of masses.
-They’re for those who are gifted for a human, but still don’t register how woefully incapable that renders them when navigating the realm of the Complex.
+They’re for those who are gifted for a human but still don’t register how woefully incapable that renders them when navigating the Complex.

 You are but a man.
-Even a 200 IQ leaves you painfully deficient to defeat nature.
+Even a 200 IQ leaves you painfully deficient to manage something vastly more intricate than you could ever understand.
 You lack the synapses and raw compute power to forecast what you wish you could.
 You do not understand the limits placed on you by nature in your pursuit to domesticate her.
 You are but a man.
 It makes you uncomfortable to confront this; you're not at peace with your neural finitude.
-So you deceive yourself, then others, with your egotistic assertions against nature, claiming you can defeat her.
+So you deceive yourself and others with your egotistic assertions against nature, claiming you can defeat her.

 To defeat her is to master her.